FDA approved for more than 25 years

 • Growth hormone production.
 The amino acid leucine helps regulate the production of growth hormones.

 • Histamine production.
-The amino acid histidine is essential for creating histamine — another neurotransmitter your body uses to maintain your sleep-wake cycle, aid in digestion and promote healthy sexual function.
+The amino acid histidine is essential for creating histamine—another neurotransmitter your body uses to maintain your sleep-wake cycle, aid in digestion, and promote healthy sexual function.

 But that doesn’t mean you can rely on amino acid supplements to give you a full, healthy head of hair.

-Some recent research suggests that amino acid supplements containing taurine, cysteine, methionine and other nutrients like collagen, iron and selenium can boost the effects of clinical hair loss treatments.
-That said, it’s unclear if the amino acids or the other nutrients are doing the heavy lifting.
+Some recent research suggests that amino acid supplements containing taurine, cysteine, methionine, and other nutrients like collagen, iron, and selenium can boost the effects of clinical hair loss treatments.

 A small 2022 study involving 30 women with chronic telogen effluvium (a form of hair loss) noted no link between amino acid levels and hair loss severity.
 According to the authors, supplementing with amino acids likely has no benefit.

-Research into the effects of amino acids on hair is limited.
-But some studies have found that specific amino acids, like cysteine and lysine, may benefit hair health, improving strength, encouraging growth and preventing breakage.
+Still, some studies have found that specific amino acids, like cysteine and lysine, may benefit hair health, improving strength, encouraging growth, and preventing breakage.

 Amino acids account for a large percentage of your hair’s chemical structure.
+Here’s what the research says about specific amino acids for hair growth.

 Cysteine

+About 18 percent of keratin consists of the amino acid cysteine.
 A couple of small studies have linked cysteine supplementation to improvements in hair growth:

 • In a study published in the Journal of Applied Cosmetology, volunteers took a cysteine supplement for 50 weeks.
 On average, they experienced a 50 percent increase in hair growth.
 However, this study was small, with just 48 participants, and only 12 took the cysteine supplement.

 • In a 2007 study, researchers found that a dietary supplement containing L-cystine (a form of cysteine) and other active ingredients improved hair growth in women with telogen effluvium hair shedding.
-But we can’t rule out the other ingredients as a cause for regrowth, and that none of the participants had pattern hair loss or alopecia.
+However, we can’t rule out the other ingredients as a cause for regrowth, and none of the participants had pattern hair loss or alopecia.

 Lysine